Ralph-1/The-Secret-Recipes/README.md

 ### How to open

-You can open the catalog online clicking [here][live-version] or locally following these steps:
+You can open the catalog online by clicking [here][live-version] or locally following these steps:

 * Click on the green button "Clone or Download"
 * Click on Download ZIP or clone the repository to your desired directory